AI-PR labelling — distinguish + apply extra gates

 .github/workflows/ai-pr-label.ymltriggered onpull_request: [opened, synchronize, reopened].
 The job reads commits viagh api repos/{owner}/{repo}/pulls/{PR#}/commits, regex-matches the trailers, reads the PR body for the agent-generated footer, reads the branch name, and adds the label if any signal fires.
 Make it idempotent.
 Test it on a draft PR before rolling out. - Add the AI security review job.
 Wire

-returntocorp/semgrep-action@v1withautorulepack) and one SCA (Snyk or Socket).
-Both should be triggered by label, configured with aseverity: highfail threshold, and write SARIF output that GitHub Security tab ingests. - Configure branch protection with conditional checks.
-Open the repo’s Rulesets settings.
-Create a ruleset targeting
+semgrep ci --config autoin the officialsemgrep/semgrepcontainer; thereturntocorp/semgrep-action/semgrep/semgrep-actionwrappers are deprecated) and one SCA (Snyk or Socket).
+Each runs inside its gate job, reads theai-authoredlabel and runs the full scan when present, is configured with aseverity: highfail threshold, and writes SARIF output that the GitHub Security tab ingests. - Configure branch protection with always-required gate checks.
+Open the repo’s Rulesets settings and create a ruleset targeting

 ai-authoredautomatically request review from a designated “AI PR reviewers” team — a rotating roster of senior engineers trained to read AI-authored diffs for the specific failure modes (hallucinated APIs, copy-pasted vulnerable patterns, missing null/edge handling).
 The team can be as small as 3 people; rotate weekly so no one burns out. - Add a custom